NOAA-GFDL/fre-workflows/README.md

 - OutputGridType is the grid label referenced in the `app/remap-pp-components/rose-app.conf` file.
 - If OutputGridType is "default", then the DEFAULT_XY_INTERP setting is used.
 Otherwise, OutputGridLat and OutputGridLon identify the target grid.

-7. Optionally, report on history files that may be missing
+### 7. UPDATEME Optionally, report on history files that may be missing
 Generate a "history manifest" file by listing the contents of a history tarfile to a file called 'history-manifest'.
 ```
 tar -tf /path/to/history/YYYYMMDD.nc.tar | grep -v "tile[2-6]" | sort > history-manifest
 ```